-Eliquis (apixaban) belongs to a class of new anticoagulants known as Factor Xa inhibitor, which also includes the medications Pradaxa and Xarelto.
+Eliquis was the third member of a new class of oral anticoagulants, known as Factor Xa inhibitor, which also includes the medications Pradaxa and Xarelto.
 It was developed by Pfizer and Bristol-Myers Squibb, and has been aggressively promoted in direct-to-consumer advertisements.

 Shortly after the medication was introduced, reports of Eliquis bleeding problems began to surface, raising similar concerns to those linked to Xarelto side effects and Pradaxa side effects.